boelukas/jet-core-extraction/README.md

 Exports the jet core lines in ASCII format to a .txt file.

 `-pMin`
 [10, 1040][hPa], Default: 190.0, smaller than pMax.
 Sets the lower pressure level boundary for the region of interest.
-Only seeds above pMin will be considered.

 `-pMax`
 [10, 1040][hPa], Default: 350.0, larger than pMin.
 Sets the upper pressure level boundary for the region of interest.
-Only seeds below pMax will be considered.

 `-windspeedThreshold`
 [0, inf), Default: 40.0, the wind magnitude threshold criteria used to identify jet stream cores.